 On November 16, 2010, the Company entered into an option agreement to acquire a 100% interest in the 0.57 km2 McLean property located in Holmes Township, west of Kirkland Lake.
 To complete the option the Company must make cash payments totaling \$55,000 (\$17,000 paid) over five years.
 The Company may acquire the surface rights to the patent parcels by making additional annual payments of \$1,000 (\$3,000 paid to date), and reimbursing applicable taxes on the property.
 The vendor retains a 1% net smelter royalty, which the Company may purchase at any time prior to commercial production for \$250,000.
-During the period, \$7,125 was capitalized to the property, (2012 - \$32,865).
+During the nine months ended September 30, 2013, \$7,911 was capitalized to the property, (2012 - \$32,937).
+Property payments due have not been paid on the property but the Company has not received notice of termination on the property.
+At the end of the quarter the Company wrote down all the historical capitalized costs related to the property.

-7. Notes Payable
+6. Notes Payable

 On December 18, 2012, the company entered into a loan agreement in the principal amount of \$90,000 with a director of the Company, and a second loan agreement, also in the principal amount of \$90,000 with a company controlled by a director of the Company.
 Interest on both notes accrued at a rate of 12% per annum from the date of advance and compounded annually.
-Total interest of \$1,539 was accrued on each note when they were repaid on February 8, 2013.
+Total interest of \$1,539 was paid on each note when they were repaid on February 8, 2013.

-8. Share Capital
+7. Share Capital